 Between 1997 and 1998, the Education Development Center, a nonprofit research and development organization in Newton, Mass., convened the interdisciplinary National Task Force on End-of-Life Care in Managed Care.

 The purpose of this project was to encourage better terminal and palliative care for the growing number of Medicare, Medicaid and commercial beneficiaries being served by managed care organizations.

 The task force brought together 23 experts in health care policy, managed care, geriatrics, long-term care, bioethics, palliative care, medicine and nursing, and hospice.
-(For a complete list of task force members, see the Appendix.)
 It was the first time such a disparate group had been brought together to focus on end-of-life care.

 - Improvement of access to humane and effective end-of-life care.

 - Strengthening of accountability on the part of plans and providers.